HOW CAN IT ALL END SO QUICKLY I NEED MORE SON OH GONG. PLEASE.

 The ending where Oh Gong has to say his goodbyes and promises to find her no matter where she goes is strongly reminiscent of Goblin’s ending – neutral observation, just thought it was interesting how the long-lived party in both cases have to seek out the dead human.
 Which makes sense I guess!
 But I like it that Korean Odyssey has its own twist on it, by having Oh Gong give his eye to Seon Mi.

 On the cohesiveness and coherence of our Sam Jung plot – I get it that there is some meaning to Sam Jung being stabbed because that broke the death fate linking the two together (I guess they are trying to say that being stabbed at the hands of Kang is better than Oh Gong, despite the result being the same?) and that it kinda makes sense why Sam Jung got stabbed by Kang because she was determined not to let the stabber be Oh Gong.
 Taken in this view, it makes sense, but when I take a step back, it still appears to be a pointless death – there was nothing that Sam Jung did which actually helped in tackling the dragon.
 Ah Sa Nyeo was taken care of by General Frost.
 In other words, it is totally logically possible for Oh Gong to take the sword and kill the dragon, as he did, without harming Seon Mi.
 But I guess I could give the show the benefit of the doubt that Oh Gong only took out the legendary sword when Seon Mi died – therefore, if Seon Mi hasn’t gotten stabbed, it is possible for a whole chain of other things to happen, including the dragon possessing Seon Mi.
 Nonetheless, the Sam Jung-esque of the show may become one of the show’s weakest points in my opinion.
 Also, which twisted heavenly deity comes up with the idea of having a Protector watch over a Sam Jung??
 Does it not occur to you that one would have to stab the other at the expense of love?
-Whether it’s platonic, family or romantic love, the fact that the protector is not an enemy but an ally, goes somewhat cruelly against the notion of being the one to stab Sam Jung.
+Whether it’s platonic, family or romantic love, the fact that the protector is not an enemy but an ally, goes cruelly against notion that the very same being is the one to stab Sam Jung.
 Guess Sam Jungs are just vessels in their eyes after all.

 In contrast to that, I am quite pleased with how Guemganggo ends up.
 I think it wasn’t very clear in Episode 19 that Oh Gong became the owner of the Guemganggo but I’m glad they made it explicit here – that the Guemganggo lost effect, therefore he could remove it the first time, and when he put it back, it now recognised Oh Gong as the new owner.
 I like it that Seon Mi wasn’t the one who removed it.
 I also appreciate the fact that the Guemganggo was the very thing which held his heart together so that it won’t be blown apart by the force from the dragon – nice touch there.
 As pointed out, who would have thought that the thing which everyone said would weaken his stone heart actually helped him stay alive?